 NDIS (National Disability Insurance Scheme) & Chiropractic Treatment

-At Wellbeing Chiropractic we treat many people who use the NDIS to see a chiropractor for a range of musculo-skeletal complaints and conditions that impact their mobility and quality of life.
-On this page you will find information about the NDIS, chiropractic and the process which we recommend to follow in order to access your NDIS funding for Chiropractic services.
-Our team has guided many patients through the often challenging NDIS process; successfully providing them with advice and assistance so that they can use their funding for chiropractic services, treatment and management.
+At Wellbeing Chiropractic we see people who use the NDIS to see a chiropractor for a range of musculo-skeletal complaints and conditions that may be impacting their mobility and quality of life.
+On this page you will find information about the NDIS, Chiropractic and the process which we recommend to follow in order to access your NDIS funding for Chiropractic services.
+Our team has guided many patients through the often challenging NDIS process; providing them with advice and assistance so that they can use their funding for chiropractic services, treatment and management.

 With the help of a Plan Manager you:

 - Will not be limited to using only NDIS Registered providers.

 - Will have the freedom and flexibility to choose and organise your own providers, even NDIS unregistered providers.

 - Will need to stick to the NDIS price guide as services cannot be paid at a higher rate.